Ehyaei/Fair-Robust-Algorithmic-Recource/README.md

 # Robustness implies Fairness in Casual Algorithmic Recourse

-This project implements the paper “Robustness implies Fairness in Casual Algorithmic Recourse” using the R language.

 This paper explores the concept of fairness and robustness in causal algorithmic recourse, whereby the challenges of jointly achieving adversarially robust and individually fair recourse are examined.
 A